tomstumsais/talk_app/README.md

     - When user make POST request to Express, then it send request body to all Websocket clients
  * Then push it to git
  * Deploy to some Cloud Platform
- * Create demo API.AI agent
+ * Create demo Dialogflow agent
- * Use deployed Node.js app in Cloud to create webhook in API.AI agent
+ * Use deployed Node.js app in Cloud to create webhook in Dialogflow agent

 Demo in jsfiddle:
  * Talk app - https://jsfiddle.net/dp4jwjq6/10/